Skip to main content

 Presentation Package

-The Presentation package manages the app's user interface (UI) and contains four sub-packages:
+The Presentation package holds the app's user interface.

-Contains reusable UI elements like the toolbar, loading indicators, and dialogs to maintain consistent design across the app.
+Reusable UI elements like the toolbar, loading indicators, and dialogs that keep the design consistent across the app.

-Holds every navigation destination, the back-stack model, the Navigator API, and the root AppNavigation composable.
-Feature folders intentionally don't contain navigation glue — see the dedicated Navigation page for the full picture.
+Every navigation destination, the back-stack model, the Navigator API, and the root AppNavigation composable.
+Feature folders intentionally contain no navigation glue — see the dedicated Navigation page for the full picture.

-Contains all the screens in the app.
-Each screen folder follows a structured setup:
+Every screen in the app.
+Each screen folder follows the same structure:

-• Screen: The main composable function for the UI.
+• Screen — the main composable for the UI.

 The route definitions and the wiring that connects each screen to the navigator (push targets, back behaviour, parameter passing) live in presentation/navigation/Routes.kt and AppNavigation.kt, not in the feature folder.

-For new screens, extend the UiStateHolder class.
-When you need to call a suspend function, do so within the uiStateHolderScope.launch, which delegates to viewModelScope.
+For new screens, extend the ViewModel class from androidx.lifecycle.
+When you need to call a suspend function, launch it within viewModelScope.

 //Call suspend function